PRIMA FACIE

 The Unorthodox Logic of Diana Price

-New evidence is in scant supply in Shakespeare’s Unorthodox Biography.
-The reader will find no new facts or documents, none with any material bearing on the debate.
+Despite the subtitle, “new evidence” is in scant supply in Shakespeare’s Unorthodox Biography.
+The reader will find no new facts or documents; none, at least, with any…

 Shakespeare at the Globe